TAI CHI IN REMUERA

 discover that this martial art is like a multi-layered onion.
 As you delve into the substance of Tai Chi, it

-reveals layer upon layer of new insight and a great complexity of the body, the mind and the spirit.
+reveals layer upon layer of new insight and a great complexity of the body, mind and spirit.

 Practising Tai Chi has given me a calmer sense of mind and reduced my stress levels.
 In addition,